-With the recent quarantine actions arising as a response to COVID-19, your organisation is no doubt considering options to enable working from home.
+With the recent quarantine actions arising as a response to COVID-19, your organisation has no doubt implemented measures to enable working from home.

 The good news is, if you have Microsoft Office 365, you already have many of the tools you need.

 Because Office 365 sits in the cloud, it can be accessed from anywhere and on any device.
 People working from home or on the road can access the same document versions as their office-bound colleagues without the hassle of emailing local versions.
 Video calls, collaboration and co-authoring can all be managed with ease, largely through Microsoft Teams.
 It's no surprise that the number of daily Teams users grew from 44 million in March to 75 million in April this year.

 Microsoft Teams will be the cornerstone of your remote working solution.
 It allows you to:

 - Make calls and chat with people in and outside your organisation

 Here’s a step by step guide to setting up a functional Teams hub to facilitate remote working at short notice:

 a.
 If you already have a subscription for Teams, turn it on for everyone and make sure you have deployed Exchange and SharePoint Online.
 Microsoft recommend that users install the desktop clients eg Teams Desktop and Outlook rather than web clients to deliver better performance.